 - payments made for hyperbaric oxygen therapy provided to a person with a severe and prolonged neurological disorder, where a competent person attests that the person has a severe and prolonged impairment in mental or physical functions.

-For more information, consult the brochure Medical Expenses (IN-130-V).
+For more information, see brochure IN-130-V, Medical Expenses.